zzm634/typeorm-no-arp/docs/many-to-many-relations.md

     .getMany();
 ```

 With eager loading enabled on a relation, you don't have to specify relations in the find command as it will ALWAYS be loaded automatically.
-If you use QueryBuilder eager relations are disabled, you have to use leftJoinAndSelect to load the relation.
+If you use QueryBuilder eager relations are disabled, you have to use `leftJoinAndSelect` to load the relation.

-## bi-directional relations
+## Bi-directional relations

 Relations can be uni-directional and bi-directional.
 Uni-directional relations are relations with a relation decorator only on one side.